Fighting For Injured Victims Since 1937

 A personal injury claim attempts to recompense the financial damages that a car crash creates.
 A personal injury claim seeks to recover the lost income and wages from missing time away from work.
 A personal injury claim attempts to place a dollar value on the pain and suffering, both emotional and mental, which very often accompanies a car crash or other injury.
 In short, the purpose of the personal injury lawsuit is to place a total dollar amount on the total effects of a car crash.

 The way that an injured person recovers money damages from the court is through presenting evidence.
 The police crash report is admitted to show fault, but this is by no means the end of the story.
-A defense from the other driver’s insurance will attempt to show less fault by introducing elements of the road conditions.
+Defense from the other driver’s insurance will attempt to show less fault by introducing elements of the road conditions.
 For example, “Was the road wet?
 Were there visibility conditions that could’ve affected the drivers?
 Was there an underlying defect in manufacturing?”
 These are the types of questions that could minimize liability for the insurance company, but the money is out of the pocket of the injured parties as well.

 Assigning Fault: Contributory Negligence

 These types of defenses fall in line with the legal concept of “contributory negligence.”
 For every piece of evidence introduced, plaintiffs in a car crash should expect the defense to show how and why the fault should be shared.
-The main question being asked by the parties here are, “How did each party contribute to the crash, and thereby, how can each side lessen the financial responsibility?”
+The main question being asked by the parties here is, “How did each party contribute to the crash, and thereby, how can each side lessen the financial responsibility?”
 These may seem devoid of caring, but the court’s only remedies are the ones that can be quantified in this manner.
 That’s why working with an experienced Athens car crash attorney can help, as they tell your side of the story with empathy and understanding of the emotional toll a car crash creates.

 Medical bills, including psychiatric therapy, may also be introduced as evidence to show the extent of damages.
 Again, the concept of contributory negligence will come up as each side attempts to show how the plaintiff worsened the effects of the crash, and so the defense should not be held responsible.
 Pain and suffering from the crash can include psychiatric and mental anguish such as recurring nightmares, loss of sleep, and panic attacks.
 These are just a few examples of manifestations of the types of legally recognized conditions.